OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 `az feature register --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`

-Enter the following command to verify that the Azure Resource Feature has been registered.(Check registrationState parameter value showing "Registered" in the result).
+Enter the following command to verify that the Azure Resource Feature has been registered.(Check registrationState parameter value is showing "Registered" in the result).

 `az feature show --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`